 (2) Where, before the coming into operation of the Superannuation and Family Benefits Amendment Act 1982 1 a person who was not an employee for the purposes of this Act was appointed for a term of years to a statutory office under the Government of the State in a Department and that person elected or purported to elect to become a contributor for units of a pension under this Act and the Board accepted or purported to accept his election, the election of that person and the acceptance of the Board shall be deemed to be and always to have been valid and that person shall be deemed to have become a contributor and as such in all respects to have become subject to and bound by this Act.

-[Section 6B inserted by No. 23 of 1982 s.
+[Section 6B inserted: No. 23 of 1982 s.
 3.]

 7. Certain employees who become part-time may continue as contributors or subscribers